2017 Tech Gifts: Best Gadgets Under $100

 - Cons: Definitely won’t provide the powerful bass that larger speakers can offer.

 Buy This Gift for Someone Who Loves to Read

-While the 2015 refresh of the Kindle Fire tablets have received tons of attention, the standard Amazon Kindle got a boost this year.
+The standard Amazon Kindle got a boost last year and is still a solid choice for a starter e-reader.
 It continues to receive positive praise due to the ability to read books in sunlight as well as its storage capacity.
 You can easily load up 1,000+ books on the device and take your entire library with you while on the go.

 - Pros: Weighs less than 7 ounces.
 Typically battery life lasts about one month.
 Amazon Prime users can find significant discounts on Kindle books.